root-foundation/root/README.md

 ####  II) RootNet

-RootNet democratizes opportunity by creating a market for *potential*.
+RootNet democratizes opportunity by creating a market for *potential* to create value.

 This enables people to raise venture capital (VC), rather than debt, to finance education, housing, and more broadly life, well before they are ready to create value.

 Unlike debt, VC aligns people by intertwining both upside and downside.
 By valuing future potential over current ability, it channels resources toward those with promise, ultimately favoring talent over privilege.

-RootNet also raises our baseline by structurally tying individual success and collective prosperity: each of us holds a *stake* in the collective that holds a *stake* in each of us.
+RootNet also raises our baseline by structurally tying individual success and collective prosperity: each of us holds a stake in the collective that holds a stake in each of us.

 On RootNet, when one wins, all win.
 Only through such incentive-driven structural unity can humanity thrive in the age of AI.

 #### III) Token